 Transitions are carefully planned for and time given to ensure continuity of learning.
 At any transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings, including nurseries.
 Children attend introductory sessions to the Reception classes to develop familiarity with the setting and practitioners.
-In the first weeks of the Autumn term, staff visit children at home to allow for a friendly meeting with their new teachers in their own environment.
+In the first weeks of the Autumn term, staff meet with the families to allow for a friendly meeting with their new teachers in their new classroom environment.
 This also allows for parents to raise any questions they may have regarding starting school.
-Following this, children start school on a part-time basis for 3-4 weeks, allowing for gentle transition into the school routines, and also enabling the staff to develop knowledgeable and supportive relationships with the children.
+Following this, children start school on a part-time basis for up to 2 weeks, allowing for gentle transition into the school routines, and also enabling the staff to develop knowledgeable and supportive relationships with the children.